 From the direction of Greifswald along the Baltic Sea Cycle Route, the trail leads along the Wolgast Tannenkamp animal park and Dreilindengrund.
 A swimming area at the Gustav-Adolfs-Schlucht invites you to linger and along the Peenestrom you have a...

-The city harbor is the departure point for the classic harbor tours, boat tours on the backwater or the Peene stream.
-It also serves as a berth for hobby skippers with their houseboats and sailing yacht.
-From Mai to September you get the chance to...
+The city harbour Wolgast is the departure point for the classic harbour tours, boat trips on the Achterwasser or the Peene river.
+This is also where the leisure captains with their houseboats and sailing yachts are moored.
+With about 100 calls per...

-The Runge House museum is the birth house of the painter and romantic artist Philipp Otto Runge.
-The painter and romantic artist Philipp Otto Runge (1777-1810), alongside Caspar David Friedrich, is regarded as one of the most important painters and graphic artists of the German Romantic period.
+The museum Rungehaus is the birth house of the painter and romantic artist Philipp Otto Runge (1777-1810).
+Alongside Caspar David Friedrich, he is regarded as one of the most important painters and graphic artists of the German Romantic period.

 The pictures of Philipp August Runge are exhibited in the Hamburger Kunsthalle, and his life is documented in his birth house in Wolgast.
 In addition to his paintings, Runge made significant contributions to the three-dimensional colour theory, he...